Answers to some frequently asked questions

 For your first few classes loose fitting clothing you can move (and sweat) in is good.
 After a few classes you will want to wear a karate-gi (uniform) to class.
 They're easy to move in, and you'll be more comfortable.
 We order them for students at a discount, but you can certainly choose to purchase one elsewhere.
 It should be plain white.

-It's polite to wear a white belt when going to a new dojo and ask the instructor there what s/he recommends.
-At SVSK we have very high standards, and we're careful not to advance students beyond their ability.
+It's polite to wear a white belt when going to a new dojo and ask the instructor there what he/she recommends.
+At SVSK we have very high standards, and we are careful not to advance students beyond their ability.
 Building a strong foundation will pay off later.
-Typically, after some evaluation we determine the best rank for new students independently.
+Typically, after some evaluation we determine the best rank for each new student.

 There is no uniformly established set of colors to designate progress in karate training.
 There are also no uniform criteria on which the grades are based.
 It's up to qualified instructors to judge.
 Some places have just a few belt colors, while others have many, each with different options for stripes or intermediate grades.
 Originally the belt color and grading system was adopted from judo by early karate instructors.
 In traditional karate there are generally fewer colors and higher standards to progress from one grade to the next.
 The belt colors we use at SVSK are: